UCI-TPL/geo-poetry-server/README.md

 	* "longitude" - *Required.* The GPS longitude coordinate, as a floating-point number or a string.
 	* "radius" - *Optional.* The radius within which to search, as a number or a string.
 The default is 10km.
 	* "imperial_units" - *Optional.* A boolean - if true, use miles for the radius; if false, use kilometers.
+	* "genre" - *Optional.* A string specifying the genre of music to select from.
+The default is "ambient".
+Use the */get-genres* method to get a list of available genres.

 	POST data must be sent with the *application/json* mime-type.
 For security of the transmitted GPS coordinates, HTTPS is required.
 It returns JSON with